rust-lang/rfcs/active/0000-extern-abi-new-syntax.md

-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2014-07-05
 - RFC PR #: (leave this empty)
 - Rust Issue #: (leave this empty)

 # Summary

 Change the current `extern "ABI"` syntax to either `extern<ABI>` or just `extern ABI`.

 # Motivation

 The available ABIs are conceptually much more like members of an enumeration than like arbitrary strings.

 In the future, we may gain support for values (as opposed to types) as generic parameters.
 When that happens, we could enumerate the available ABIs in an `enum` for real:

     enum ExternAbi {
         Rust,